AarambhDevHub/ignitia-docs/content/docs/routing.md

 date = "2025-10-16"
 +++

-# Routing Guide
+# Ignitia Routing Guide 🔥

-A comprehensive guide to routing in Ignitia - covering everything from basic route definition to advanced patterns and performance optimization.
+A complete guide to routing in Ignitia - covering everything from basic route definition to advanced patterns and performance optimization.

 ## Basic Concepts

-Ignitia's routing system is built around the `Router` struct, which uses a compile-time optimized matching system for maximum performance.
-Routes are matched in order of specificity, with more specific routes taking precedence.
+Ignitia's routing system is built around the `Router` struct, which uses a high-performance **radix tree** for route matching.
+Routes are matched based on specificity, with more specific routes taking precedence over general ones.

 ### Route Compilation